 On December 1, 2021 the City issued Series 2021A Bonds, in the amount of \$22,075,000, in order to refund the outstanding principal amounts of the City's Sewer Revenue Bond, Series 2015 and the City's Sewer Revenue Bond, Series 2020, and to pay the costs of issuance of the Series 2021A Bonds.
 On the same day the City issued Series 2021B Bonds, in the amount of \$5,085,000, to taxably advance refund the outstanding principal amount of the City's Sewer Revenue Refunding Bond, Series 2012 and to pay the costs of issuance of the Series 2021B Bonds.
 The refunded bonds were all issued to finance certain capital improvements to the City's wastewater system.
 The Series 2021 Bonds are revenue obligations of the System.
 Neither the full faith and credit nor the taxing power of the City is pledged to the payment of the Series 2021 Bonds.
 The City pursued the Refunding Plan solely for debt service savings.
-A portion of the proceeds of the Series 2021A Bonds will be irrevocably deposited with Zions Bancorporation, National Association, as escrow agent and shall be used to prepay and refund the outstanding principal amount of the Series 2015 Bond and the Series 2020 Bond, plus accrued interest to the date of redemption.
-A portion of the Series 2021B Bonds will be irrevocably deposited with the Escrow Agent and shall be used to defease and advance refund the Series 2012 Bond.
+A portion of the proceeds of the Series 2021A Bonds will be irrevocably deposited with Zions Bancorporation, National Association, as escrow agent and shall be used to prepay and refund the outstanding principal amount of the Series 2021B Bonds will be irrevocably deposited with Zions Bancorporation of the Series 2021B Bonds will be irrevocably deposited with Zions Bancorporation, National Association, as escrow agent and shall be used to prepay and refund the outstanding principal amount of the Series 2021B Bonds will be irrevocably deposited with the Escrow Agent and shall be used to defease and advance refund the Series 2012 Bond.
 Interest on the Series 2021 Bonds is due on March 1st of each year and principal and interest is due on September 1st of each year.
 The 2021A Series will mature on September 1, 2034.